Course Outline ENG 2MM3

 Office Hours: Teaching Assistants

-Academic dishonesty consists of misrepresentation by deception or by other fraudulent means and can result in serious consequences, e.g. the grade of zero on an assignment, loss of credit with a notation on the transcript (notation reads: ÒGrade of F assigned for academic dishonestyÓ), and/or suspension or expulsion from the university.
+Academic dishonesty is to knowingly act or fail to act in a way that results or could result in unearned academic credit or advantage.
+This behaviour can result in serious consequences, e.g. the grade of zero on an assignment, loss of credit with a notation on the transcript (notation reads: ÒGrade of F assigned for academic dishonestyÓ), and/or suspension or expulsion from the university.

 It is your responsibility to understand what constitutes academic dishonesty.
-For information on the various kinds of academic dishonesty please refer to the Academic Integrity Policy, specifically Appendix 3, located at http://www.mcmaster.ca/senate/academic/ac_integrity.htm
+For information on the various types of academic dishonesty please refer to the Academic Integrity Policy, located at http://www.mcmaster.ca/academicintegrity

 The following illustrates only three forms of academic dishonesty: